UL-FRI-LGM/cescg2023-webgpu/Part 4/Task Description.md

 In the final part of our workshop, we'll get to know the shiny new first-class citizen for GPU programming in the browser: compute shaders!
 We'll use a compute pipeline to animate the light sources in our scene.

-Then, as a bonus, we'll take a look at offscreen rendering, rendering into multiple attachments, and finally also deferred shading.
+Then, we'll take a look at instanced drawing to make our light sources visible on screen.

 ## Introduction to Compute Shaders